BA in Archaeology/MA in Anthropology

 Ancient civilizations

-Five courses (15 credits) from the following, including at least one in each category below.
+Five courses (15 credits) selected from the list below.
+The selected courses must include at least one course in each of the categories listed.
 Courses marked with an asterisk can count in only one category.

 CAH 3101Ancient Art of the Bronze Age and Greece